-Less than two weeks before my flight to Japan, WHO declared the swine flu, or A(H1N1) flu, outbreak, a pandemic.
-By then, the virus had circled the Pacific Rim, having started in Mexico on that side of the ocean and now spreading like a viral Susan Boyle video in the Asia-Pacific region.
+Less than two weeks before my flight to Japan, WHO declared the swine flu outbreak a pandemic.
+By then, the A(H1N1) virus had circled the Pacific Rim, having started in Mexico and now spreading like a viral Susan Boyle video in the Asia-Pacific region.

 I had never been a Subic person.
 I didn’t mean the town, but SBF (Subic Bay Freeport Zone), which I found a tad contrived.